 Under Worksafe legislation, we can prevent any work continuing that is likely to cause damage to our network or serious harm to a person.

-Further useful information can be found in Worksafe New Zealand’s Guide for Safety with Underground Services.
+Further useful information can be found on the Worksafe New Zealand website.

 Our cables and pipes are laid at different depths in the ground, usually varying from 600mm to over 1200mm.
 Reference maps are a good indicator of cable and pipe locations, but because of the changing ground and marker movement, we can’t guarantee the exact depth or location of any cable.